de-centralized-systems/sssmp/docs/Specification.md

 ### The use of $\mathbf{GF(2^8)}$
 This design performs all secret sharing and recovery computations in the finite field $\text{GF}(2^8)$.
-The allows the specified algorithms to process the data on a byte-per-byte level and simplified implementation in programming languages or on hardware platform with no immediate support for arbitrary precision integer arithmetics.
+This allows the specified algorithms to process the data on a byte-per-byte level and simplifies implementations in programming languages or on hardware platform with no immediate support for arbitrary precision integer arithmetics.
 Using this approach, share indices are restricted to integers from $1$ to $255$.
 Thus the maximum number of shares is limited to $255$.